-In 2013, IBM contracted with its utility suppliers to purchase 580 million kWh of renewable energy over and above the quantity of renewable energy provided as part of the mix of electricity that we purchased from the grid.
-The 580 million kWh represented 11.8 percent of our global electricity usage and resulted in the avoidance of 224,000 metric tons of CO2 emissions.
+In 2014, IBM contracted with its utility suppliers to purchase 683,000 MWh of renewable energy over and above the quantity of renewable energy provided as part of the mix of electricity that we purchased from the grid.
+The 683,000 MWh represented 14.2 percent of our global electricity consumption and resulted in the avoidance of 250,000 metric tons of CO2 emissions.

-IBM's renewable energy purchases increased by 16 percent from 2012 to 2013.
-The increase was achieved through the addition of 2,178 MWh of wind generated electricity in India and over 98,000 MWh of hydro power at our New York facilities.
-In addition, approximately 5 percent of IBM's electricity purchases from the grid were electricity generated from renewable sources -- bringing our total renewable energy purchases to approximately 17 percent of our consumption in 2013.
+IBM's renewable energy purchases increased by 17.9 percent from 2013 to 2014.
+The increase was achieved through the addition of 17,325 MWh of wind- and biomass-generated electricity in Ireland, 43,810 MWh of wind-generated electricity for three cloud data centers in Texas, and increased purchases of renewable energy in Germany, Italy, Spain and Switzerland.
+In addition, approximately 5 percent of IBM's electricity purchases from the grid were generated from renewable sources -- bringing our total renewable energy purchases to approximately 19 percent of our consumption in 2014.

-We procure renewable electricity generated from a mix of wind, large and small hydro, biomass, and solar installations around the globe.
-We report all of our contracted renewable electricity purchases and the associated CO2 avoidance, be they from new, "additional" or existing generation sources, and without discriminating large hydro installations.
+We procure renewable electricity generated from wind, large and small hydro, biomass, and solar installations around the globe.
+We report all of our contracted renewable electricity purchases -- be they from new, "additional" or existing generation sources, and without discriminating large hydro installations -- and the associated CO2 avoidance.
 Our rationale is that all purchases signal to our suppliers our desire for them to maintain and broaden their renewable electricity offerings.
 We value all economically accessible renewable generation sources and their availability from our utility suppliers.

 Our procurement of renewable energy must meet our business needs.
-Not only should the offerings be cost-competitive with market prices over time, but the electricity supply must also be consistently reliable to ensure uninterrupted power for our critical operations.
-IBM's strategy of contracting for defined renewable energy has been successful in Europe and we continue to request the inclusion of electricity generated from renewable sources as an option in our contracts in all geographies.
+Not only should the offerings be cost-competitive with market prices over time, but the electricity supply must also be reliable in providing uninterrupted power for our critical operations.
+IBM's strategy of contracting for defined renewable energy has been most successful in Europe, and we continue to request the inclusion of electricity generated from renewable sources as an option in our contracts in all geographies.

-Procuring electricity from renewable sources remains complicated by the relatively low energy density and intermittent nature of wind- and solar generated electricity, limitations and choke points in the electricity transmission system, and international, national, state, and provincial treaty, regulatory and legislative requirements.
-Continued advances are needed in renewable electricity generation, distribution and storage technologies, and contracting and delivery mechanisms to increase the availability of economically viable renewable electricity in the marketplace to supply electricity directly to consuming locations.
-IBM is working with industry peers, utilities, NGOs and other renewable energy industry participants to identify, develop and capture opportunities to procure electricity generated from renewable sources where it makes business sense.
+Procuring electricity from renewable sources remains complicated by the relatively low energy density and intermittent nature of wind- and solar-generated electricity; limitations and choke points in the electricity transmission system; and by international treaties and national, state and local regulatory and legislative requirements.
+Continued advances are needed in renewable electricity generation, distribution and storage technologies, and in contracting and delivery mechanisms to increase the availability of economically viable renewable electricity in the marketplace, and to supply that electricity directly to consuming locations.
+IBM is working with industry peers, utilities, NGOs and other renewable-energy industry participants to identify, develop and capture opportunities to procure electricity generated from renewable sources where it makes business sense.